XENONnT/WFSim/strax_interface/README.md

 ```

 And then enjoy your newly made data :)
+What you should keep in mind, raw_records is massive.
+200 events correspond to about 5 GB.
+This might not be practical for everybody.
 If you want to get the data straight to peaks change the register value in the Context declaration to:
 ```python
 register = [straxen.plugins.fax_interface.PeaksFromFax]